merenlab/merenlab.org/software/anvio/help/programs/anvi-run-interacdome/index.md

   display: true
 ---

-Run InteracDome on a contigs database..
+Run InteracDome on a contigs database.

 See **[program help menu](../../../vignette#anvi-run-interacdome)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.